pow-la/utrecht-INM-PT/README.md

 Data files:
 - The flow data is obtained from the provided excel files and saved as complete csv files.
 - The data from the Arane data portal is obtained with an API in the code.
-- The public transport data from NDOV needs to be retrieved day by day and placed in the NDOV folder (exact instructions in the micro analysis codes)
+- The public transport data from NDOV needs to be retrieved day by day and placed in the NDOV folder (exact instructions in the micro analysis codes).
+The chosen dataset is called kv6.